bingeli1212/nitrile-preview/doc/DOC-diagram.md

 "dotsize" for the size of the dot in diameter, and "dotcolor" for the color of the dot.

-Typically each node is to be assigned a name that follows the period after the "node" keyword.
-However, if a node-operation is to be done inside a for-loop then this assigning of a node name to a node is difficult to implement.
+Typically each node is to be assigned an ID that follows the period after the "node" keyword.
+However, if a node-operation is to be done inside a for-loop then this assigning of an ID to a node is difficult to implement.
-If assigning to a node a name is important, then it can be done By setting the autonodeid-option to 1.
+If assigning to a node a name is important, then it can be done by allowing an automatic ID to be generated and assigned to the new node.
-If this is the case, whenever a new node is created and is not given a name, an integer is used for this node name.
+This involves of using the underscore as the ID of the node, and by setting the "id" value to an integer.

-By default, the integer starts from 0.
-But his can be changed by setting the 'nodeid' to a different value.
+By default, the "id" value is set to 0, but it can be changed to another value.

-    set nodeid 10
+    set id 10

+When an underscore is encountered as the name of a node, the node will be interpreted as to be asking for an ID that is one greater than the last assigned ID.

-Following is an example that will set it up so that the first node will get a name that is '10', and the next node get a name that is '11', and the next node gets a name that is '12'.
+Following is an example that will set it up so that the first node will get an ID that is '11', and the next node get a name that is '12', and the next node gets a name that is '13'.

-    ```diagram{frame, width:2cm}
+    ```diagram
     viewport 6 6
     config r 0.2
     config fillcolor black
-    config autonodeid 1
-    set nodeid 10
+    set id 10
     set refxy center
     for theta:=[0:60:120]:
       r := 2
       x := cos(deg2rad(\theta)) * \r
       y := sin(deg2rad(\theta)) * \r
-      node (\x,\y)
+      node._ (\x,\y)
-    edge.10.11.12
+    edge.11.12.13
     ```

 For a node-operation, if no coordinates are given in the command line,